Back

 In essence, these methodologies serve as a structured framework for initiating, executing, and delivering software projects

 They prioritize project management, collaboration, and communication, rather than specifying technical details like programming languages or database choices.
-Software development teams use them to ensure seamless flow and structural integrity, and to avoid misunderstanding between team members that could potentially result in something like this:
+Software development teams use them to ensure seamless flow and structural integrity, and to avoid misunderstandings between team members that could potentially result in something like this:

 The struggle between a developer and a QA specialist while developing a product